not-byte/blink-api/README.md

 - [x] A detailed project description in the README file
 - [x] A short presentation of the idea (maximum 3 minutes)

-> _Build a Layer 2 application for Bitcoin and/or Ethereum using ICP functionalities to provide solutions beneficial to the
-Bitcoin and Ethereum ecosystems in Europe.
-This could include innovative financial services, cross-border transactions, secure storage solutions, or applications that interact with other blockchains using Chain-key signatures and retrieve data from RPC nodes.
-The only limitation is your hardware._

 ### Version

 First release 1.0.0-BETA